MyPureCloud/developer-center-blog/source/2021-12-02-Event-Streaming-In-Action/index.md

 AWS EventBridge provides significant advantages over the Websocket model.
 These advantages include:

 1. **Serverless**.
 The Amazon EventBridge is completely serverless.
-It requires no services to run and using it involves minor configuration error.
+It requires no services to run and using it involves minor configuration.

 2. **Message durability**.
 Genesys Cloud will attempt to deliver messages for up to 4 days in the event of an AWS EventBridge outage.
 In addition, AWS EventBridge will allow you to publish a message to Kinesis where it can be persisted for up to 7 days before it is processed.
 In addition, AWS supports [Dead Letter Queue](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-rule-dlq.html) (DLQ) configuration with the AWS EventBridge so that if a target is unavailable from the EventBridge, messages will not be lost.